 The OIG opened one new allegation case during the recent six-month period.
-This case was closed after a preliminary review, which determined that further investigation was not warranted by the evidence.
-The one remaining open case is still in abeyance pending the resolution of a related lawsuit.
+This case will remain open pending further investigation of the evidence.
+The one open case from the prior period was closed.
 No criminal investigations were performed during the period.